chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 Alternatively, you can install nginx using another method [found here](https://nginx.org/en/docs/install.html).

 For this tutorial, you will be copying code to files you create locally.
-You can find this code throughout the demo or you can find a complete collection of files at the associated [GitHub repository here](https://github.com/chainguard-dev/edu-images-demos/tree/main/nginx).
+You can find this code throughout the demo here, or you can find a complete collection of files at the [demo GitHub repository](https://github.com/chainguard-dev/edu-images-demos/tree/main/nginx).

 With nginx installed, create a directory for your app.
 In this guide we'll call the directory `nginxdemo`: